Pilatch/easy-element/README.md

 The class-based output will use shadow DOM.

-Do _not_ rely on `this.shadowDom` in your JavaScript class, as that will not work in the ES5 output.
+Do _not_ rely on `this.shadowRoot` in your JavaScript class, as that will not work in the ES5 output.
 To manipulate the innards of your web component and retain feature parity, limit yourself to use of `this.querySelector` and `this.querySelectorAll` to get references to elements.
-Anything else (such as `this.innerHTML` and `this.lastElementChild` etc.) would not return the same answers between the ES5 and class-based implementations.
+Anything else (such as `this.innerHTML` and `this.lastElementChild` etc.) would _not_ return the same answers between the ES5 and class-based implementations.

 ## Extending